Non-stop flights to Manila (MNL)

 From Puerto Princesa and Roxas, Capiz, all direct flights to Manila are operated by AirAsia, Cebu Pacific and Philippine Airlines.

 From San Jose, Mindoro, direct flights are offered by Philippine Airlines.
+This route is recently announced though, and not operational yet.
+It will start in March 2026.

 From Tacloban and Tagbilaran, you can fly with AirAsia, Cebu Pacific and Philippine Airlines.